k4nkan/save-spotify-logs/README.md

     Run the main script.
 It will automatically handle token refresh using `auth.py`.

     ```bash
-    python save_spotify_logs.py
+    python scripts/save_spotify_logs.py
     ```

-This process will save tracks played within the **last hour** to the `spotify-logs` table in your Supabase database.
+This process will save tracks played within the **last hour** to the `spotify-playback-history` table (and upsert tracks to `spotify-tracks`) in your Supabase database.